 Tent: It’s important to have a shelter that’s able to handle winter weather.
 When choosing a tent for winter camping, keep these things in mind:

-For high winds and heavy snowfall, a 4-season tent is recommended.
-4-season tents have sturdier poles and heavier fabrics than 3-season tents so they can withstand powerful gusts of wind and heavy snow loads.
+For high winds and heavy snowfall, a4-season tents have sturdier poles and heavier fabrics than 3-season tents so they can withstand powerful gusts of wind and heavy snow loads.
 They also have less mesh and the rainflys extend close to the ground to keep swirling snow from getting inside.
 4-season tent is recommended.

 You’ll want some extra space.
 It’s a good idea to get a tent that has room for one more person than will be sleeping in it (eg. a 3-person tent for two people.)
 This gives you room to stow gear inside away from the elements.